aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-msg/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert OTT (Outlook Template) files to MSG (Outlook Message) format.
+This is because MSG files are more widely used in the industry and are more compatible with different email clients.
+OTT files are not as widely used and are not as compatible with different email clients.
+Therefore, it is important for Python developers to be able to convert OTT files to MSG format.

-For a Python developer, who is trying to add a OTT to MSG conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into MSG format.
+<h2>How Aspose.Total Helps for OTT to MSG Conversion</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs which makes the conversion of OTT to MSG files easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into MSG format.
+This makes the conversion process much easier and more efficient for Python developers.

 {{% /blocks/products/pf/feature-page-summary %}}